-Few projects, for instance, could have been more maliciously conceived than Tizabu Prison, which takes its name from the district in which it is located, in the northwest corner of the city.
+Few projects, for instance, could have been more maliciously conceived than Tizabu Prison (The name is taken from the district in which the correctional institution is located, in the northwest corner of the city).
 The prison building consists of an immense stone block, seven storeys high, very long and not very wide.
 The ground floor is reserved for administrative functions, and its windows give off onto a walled courtyard.
-The other floors are entirely occupied by jail cells, laid out in such a way as to give each one a view of the adjacent Tizabu Park through a small, barred window.
+The other floors are entirely occupied by jail cells.
+The cells are laid out in such a way as to give each one a view of the adjacent Tizabu Park through a small, barred window.

 This public park, which was laid out alongside the prison as part of the same project, is a magnificent recreational green space.
 Among other attractions, it features two kani fields, dimba courts, an outdoor gymnasium, tanning chairs, and an assortment of little romantic gazebos.
 These are all much-appreciated amenities in this rather underprivileged area of the city, and the park always attracts large crowds.
 On most evenings, save during the cold winter months, there is live music from the bandstand, and people congregate to dance or to have a drink at one of the outdoor “wine gardens,” which are permitted to remain open into the wee hours of the morning.
 Throughout the summer, there is a seemingly never-ending succession of festivals, which draw in visitors from all over the city and beyond.
 All of these events are financed by the municipal government, with what it views as the doubly beneficent aim of providing entertainment for its citizens and of delivering just punishment to the prison inmates.
 For indeed, the suffering endured by these prisoners, alone forever in their tiny cells and confronted at almost all hours of the day and night with the terrible reality of other people’s happiness, can scarcely be imagined.
 It is true that they can choose not to look out their window, but they cannot choose not to hear the sounds of music and of laughter.
 And once these are heard, not looking generally only makes things worse.
 One pictures the freest, most joyous dancing imaginable, and the flash of white teeth between the lips of the prettiest girl, directed at a man she is just beginning to fall in love with.